 My favorite trail in the area is the Tiger Mountain Trail – the TMT is a 16-mile trail spanning the length of Tiger Mountain.
-I first hiked the TMT just over a year ago, which I chronicled in this blog post: Tiger Mountain Trail-Poo Poo Point Trail Loop.
-More recently, I hiked a portion of the TMT back in January with my friends Halfway and Garnet Turtle, and hiked a similar route again yesterday.
+I first hiked the TMT in 2017, which I chronicled in this blog post: Tiger Mountain Trail-Poo Poo Point Trail Loop.

 The route starts at the High Point Trailhead, which was packed with cars due to the sunny weekend weather.
 I started on the route towards West Tiger #3, but then quickly split off onto the Tiger Mountain Trail shortly after the hike began.